clips/gsoc2019_crosslang/README.md

 ## Multilingual hate speech detection (with a focus on sexism)
 #### Google Summer of Code ' 2019, CLiPS

-The goal of this still ongoing project is to reach improvement in hate speech detection in Russian language and additionaly work with multilingual approaches.
-The repository is going to include:
+The goal of this still ongoi

 |                | Status                          |

 | ---------------- | -------------------------------  |